 Sleep apnea is one of the most common sleep disorders seen in the medical community today.
 This sleep disorder is characterized by frequent and often prolonged disturbances in the normal breathing cycles during sleep.
-These interruptions, called apneas, are caused by the collapse of soft tissue in the airway, which prevents oxygen from reaching the lungs.
-A number of factors make a person more at risk for apnea:

 What Is Sleep Apnea?